achingbrain/pm2-web/README.md

  - Allow reloading of processes as well as restarting
  - Debug button added to use node-inspector to debug running processes
  - Batch UI updates together in an attempt to improve performance
+ - Supports http basic auth
+ - Supports serving over HTTPS
+ - Serve websockets and UI from a single port to make proxying easier

 ### 1.5.x